datreant/datreant/docs/index.rst

 Getting MDSynthesis
 ===================
-We have yet to make an official release, but you can get the current state of the codebase from the `development branch on GitHub
+We have yet to make an official release, but you can get the current state of the codebase from the `master branch on GitHub
 <https://github.com/dotsdl/MDSynthesis>`__.

 See the :doc:`installation instructions <install>` to set it up.